tacticSugar/ntpro_test/README.md

-Test task - Trading app simulator for ntprogress.ru.
+<a href='https://comfy-banoffee-f05386.netlify.app/'>Live demo of</a> test task - trading app simulator for ntprogress.ru.
 Just React with useState and useEffect

 ## Available Scripts